 That depends on your retirement goals.
 A good financial plan will lay that out for you.

 All contributions can be withdrawn tax and penalty-free.
-Earnings, however, will be taxed and penalized depending on what you will use the funds for.
+Earnings, however, will be taxed and penalized if you have not met the five-year rule and they are not used for a qualified exception.

 You are free to take any contributions out of your Roth 401(k) without penalty at any time.
 Only earnings will be subject to penalty.